 Many businesses are responsible for maintaining large amounts of confidential data, including customer records, medical records, financial reports, legal documents, and much more.
-It’s very common for these types of information to be transmitted via email.
+It’s very common for these types of information to be transmitted via email, especially as the Covid-19 pandemic has forced many businesses to embrace working from home.
 So how can you ensure confidential data transmitted via email is kept private?
 How can you ensure the integrity of transmitted data?

 The Need for Encryption